adrhill/julia-ml-course/website/git.md

 Make sure the commit message of your PR is informative, as it will replace the commit messages of individual commits on your branch.

 Once your PR is merged, delete the branch of your PR and check out the `main` branch again.
-Running `git fetch` will ensure that your local repository is up to date with the remote repository on GitHub.
+Running `git pull` will ensure that your local repository is up to date with the remote repository on GitHub.

 ### Pros & Cons